wp-plugins/wp-photo-album-plus/readme.txt

 = New Features =

 * You can set the rating system to Extended, i.e. 10 stars as opposed to the standard 5.
+Table I-28.
 * You can specify the display precision for avarage ratings from one up to 4 decimal places.
+Table I-29.

 = 4.4.5 =